awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can work with tags using the AWS Management Console, the AWS CLI, and the Amazon EC2 API\.

 If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.
-For more information, see [Identity and Access Management for Amazon EC2](security-iam.md)\.
+For more information, see [Identity and access management for Amazon EC2](security-iam.md)\.

-## Tagging Your Resources<a name="tag-resources"></a>
+## Tagging your resources<a name="tag-resources"></a>

 You can tag most Amazon EC2 resources that already exist in your account\.
 The [table](#tag-ec2-resources-table) below lists the resources that support tagging\.